 Does Valentine’s Day place too much emphasis on romantic love?

-This week is Valentine’s Day, a tradition that leaves many divided.
+On Sunday some of us will celebrate Valentine’s Day, a tradition that leaves many divided.

 Most of the emphasis on Valentine’s Day is about romantic love, which can be alienating rather than inclusive.

-While a romantic relationship can be a wonderful addition to your life, it’s not the only source of happiness, and fails to acknowledge all the different kinds of love that are in your life.
+While a romantic relationship can be a wonderful addition to your life, it’s not the only source of happiness and fails to acknowledge all the different kinds of love that are in your life.

 For example, the love you feel for your children and grandchildren, for the other members of your family, and for friends and neighbours can be just as important in your life, and in some cases much more important.